robertz/node-billz/README.md

 To use the default settings, simple `cp .env.node-billz .env` to copy the sample settings to the `.env` file which is where the dotenv node plugin expects to find the environemnt variables.

-If setting up and running a personal server does not appeal to you, you can check out the demo server here: https://billz.kisdigital.com.

 Built from https://github.com/sahat/hackathon-starter